oaeproject/Hilary/README.md

 };
 ```

-and then make sure you change the following settings as well:
+and then make sure you change the following settings in `config.js` as well:

 ```
     'hosts': ['127.0.0.1:9160'], # replace this